TestMyQt/material/course/part-0/userguide.md

 ## Current bugs, issues and fixes:

-13/06/2018 *NB!
+**13/06/2018** NB!
 If you have issues with SSL during login, please make sure that you have OpenSSL 1.0 installed and in your `LD_LIBRARY_PATH`.
-On some platforms OpenSSL 1.1 is not compatible with Qt*
+On some platforms OpenSSL 1.1 is not compatible with Qt
+{: .note}

-12/06/2018 *NB!
-4.6.2 came out so we will be using that since 4.6.1 won't be offered in the installer anymore!*
+**12/06/2018** NB!
+4.6.2 came out so we will be using that since 4.6.1 won't be offered in the installer anymore!
+{: .note}

-11/06/2018 *NB!
-After downloading and installing Qt 5.11, please DO NOT update it during the duration of this BETA course as doing so will overwrite our plugin install and will require a reinstall*
+**11/06/2018** NB!
+After downloading and installing Qt 5.11, please do not update it during the duration of this BETA course as doing so will overwrite our plugin install and will require a reinstall
+{: .note}

 ## Setting up the working environment